SvenDuve/conversations/context/ek_context_en.md

 * Small quantities: We also deliver small quantities of cables to give small companies and startups access to high-quality products.
 * Original Equipment Manufacturers (OEM): We also supply OEMs with cables in the area of ​​research and development for the production of pre-series and series.
 * Material compliance: We offer our customers support in complying with material regulations and certifications for cables.

+# Products of Express Kabel GmbH

+We distribute a wide range of cables for various industries, with a focus on the automotive sector.
+We mainly offer FLRY Cables, High Voltage Automotive Cables, and Automotive Data Cables.
+Our products are known for their high quality, durability, and reliability, making them ideal for demanding applications in the automotive industry.

 ## FLRY Cables